Qui-Gon held up his hand, stopping his padawan mid-stride.

 "That's a damn fine rationalization, but that's all it is."

-Obi-Wan smiled softly and patted the doctor's shoulder.
+Obi-Wan patted the doctor's shoulder.
 "Point taken."
 He looked at Palmer.
 "Their robes… black and white…"

 "Disagreements developed.
 The 'Levolents' were the dominant priests for over a hundred thousand years.
 They used the Dark Side to drive the empire's expansion.
 Eventually, there was nothing else to conquer and the Levolents turned their attention to other realms—to controlling the incorporeal.
 That's when a new group emerged.
 They called themselves the 'Mercians.'"